 Finally, in the still-dark hours of Monday morning, exhausted from no sleep, I knew I'd had enough of the craziness.
 I'd had enough of worrying about my health growing worse as the weekend wore on.
 As I sat there, in the dark, with a massive headache, looking at my swollen feet, I finally said to myself, "If this place cares more about their liability than they care about my health, I clearly have to take control of the situation".
 I don't know if I called the nurse into my room, or if my alarm did when I got out of the recliner, but she was soon there watching me as I was (again, all by able-bodied myself) moving blankets and pillows now from the recliner to the couch.
 The couch, while it was too short to lay stretched out on, was the only place I could lay down that didn't have an alarm.
 I got a cold wet wash cloth from the bathroom to put on my head, and I tucked myself in as best I could on the hard vinyl and told the nurse, "I'm done with the alarms.
 I'm rejecting them and I'm going to try to get some sleep here on the couch."

 At first it seemed as if my nurse didn't quite know what to do.
 I was so busy taking care of myself, I didn't even pay attention to whether she was in the room anymore.
 And then, when I was all wrapped up and curled up on the couch, with a cold washcloth over one eye, and feeling like I might have just started to fall asleep, it seemed like she bent down close, and sounding like she was reading a list of what all I was risking if I fell, she told me I could suffer a concussion, bleeding into the brain, and I don't remember what else...
 It all sounded dire, but I knew the risk was slim to none, and I told her I accepted the risks, and I held her harmless.
 I did poke my head up to ask if they would continue giving me prescribed medicines (I only knew for sure that I was getting antibiotics at that point).
 She assured me I would be given medicines.
 I was then left to sleep for what felt like the most glorious, peaceful few hours of my whole time in the hospital.
 I never saw that nurse again.
-It makes me kind of sad because she was the nurse I had the first night of my hospital stay and then again on my last night, and I hated that it ended with her on what was probably an unpleasant note from her perspective.
+It makes me kind of sad because she was the nurse I had the first night of my hospital stay and then again on my last night, and I hated that it ended with her on what was probably a seriously unpleasant note from her perspective.

 I'm not sure what time it was when the next day's nurse came in.
 I barely remember interacting with her early in her shift, but I think she came in early and left.
 When I finally woke up the whole scene was very surreal.
 It was extremely quiet outside my room - which was was weird because my room was right across from a juncture of two hallways and it was never quiet for very long.
 It could have been my imagination, but it felt like I was intentionally being left alone.
 Was the word out to leave the crazy woman be?
 Let her sleep?
 Keep away from her?!?
 I knew I hadn't been the least bit crazy, but I still wondered if I was being talked about.
 And left alone.

 While I'm sure it felt terrible to my nurse for her to end her shift with me on the couch, personally, considering what I had endured, I think I was a fairly pleasant and peaceful protestor.
 All I did was declare I was done with the alarms and took matters into my own hands where I slept.
-While it felt like kind of a big deal in the moment, it also felt like a totally responsible to thing to do.
+While it felt like kind of a big deal in the moment, it also felt like the only responsible to thing to do.
 There was really nothing more to it than that.

 Still sleepy, I got up, opened the window shades, and sat in the recliner for a while taking in the peaceful, quiet morning - knowing I would be sprung at some point that day and as far as the staff was concerned the patient who'd lived in Room 4111 for the last week would just become history.
 That also made me a little sad since most of the week I had been fairly cheerful, mostly pleasant, overall a downright decent person.